About the Herbarium

 The herbarium is always in need of volunteer help.
 Please contact us if you wish to volunteer in such activities as mounting specimens, typing labels, taking photographs, filing specimens, and similar work.

-The address of the EKU Herbarium is: Department of Biological Sciences, Room 349 Moore Building, 521 Lancaster Avenue, Eastern Kentucky University, Richmond, KY 40475.
+The mailing address of the EKU Herbarium is: Department of Biological Sciences, Science Building, Room 3238, 521 Lancaster Avenue, Eastern Kentucky University, Richmond, KY 40475.